Overview

 Philosophy

-Toga’s philosophy is grounded in Furuta’s belief that dressing is a means of self‑expression and liberation.
-Rather than adhering to a single look, she explores contrasts – masculine and feminine, vintage and modern – to encourage wearers to create their own identities.
+Toga’s philosophy is grounded in Furuta’s belief that dressing is a means of self-expression and liberation.
+Rather than adhering to a single look, she explores contrasts - masculine and feminine, vintage and modern - to encourage wearers to create their own identities.
 This sense of freedom is evident in the brand’s eclectic silhouettes, where draped knits, Western fringe and experimental volumes coexist.
-Furuta’s feminist outlook underpins the designs; she rejects the idea of fashion as a restrictive notion of beauty and instead crafts garments that empower through comfort, playfulness and craftsmanship.

 At the core of Toga is a commitment to quality and practicality.
 Garments are designed to be layered and adapted to different contexts, reflecting the designer’s interest in clothes that work hard in everyday life.
-Each collection is a treasure hunt of textures – leather, jacquard, mesh and metal appliqués – assembled like collages to invite personal interpretation.
+Each collection is a treasure hunt of textures - leather, jacquard, mesh and metal appliqués - assembled like collages to invite personal interpretation.
 Furuta often describes her work as a dialogue between Japanese sensibilities and Western subcultures, with garments that can be dressed up or down.
+By refusing to be defined by labels like avant-garde or commercial, Toga remains a truly independent voice, encouraging people to embrace versatility and to view fashion as an evolving conversation rather than a trend.

 Disclaimer